Chemutaiselim/Arduino_/README.md

  ## Button based Counter Using Arduino UNO

-<p>Has three buttons, for increment, decrement and restarting the numbers displayed in the 7 segment</p>
+Has three buttons, for increment, decrement and restarting the numbers displayed in the 7 segment Devices used;
-Devices used;
 1. Arduino UNO
 2. Three push buttons